One-loop squared amplitudes for hadronic $tW$ production at next-to-next-to-leading order in QCD: Expansion in

 To see the impact of the one-loop amplitude squared, we show the ratio $R$ of $|\mM_{\rm fin}^{(1)}|^2$ to $|\mM_{\rm fin}^{(0)}|^2$ in figure \ref{fig:ratio}.
 We find that the ratio $R$ changes slowly away from the region of $\beta_t\to 1$ or $\cos\theta\to 1$ and grows dramatically for large $\beta_t$.
 For the phase space with $\beta_t<0.9$, which is the dominant region contributing to a real collider process, the corrections from one-loop amplitude squared are at the percent level, if the strong coupling is taken to be around $0.1$.

-\section{Expansion in $m_W$}
+\section{Expansion in $m_W^2$}

 The complexity of the loop amplitude mounts up prominently as the number of the independent scales increases.
 There are four independent scales in the process of $tW$ production, i.e., $m_t^2, m_W^2, s, t$.
 It is beneficial to computation if one can expand the amplitude in one scale.
 For the process we are interested in, setting $m_W=0$ does not bring any new IR divergences over the full phase space due to the massive top quark propagator.
-Therefore, it is feasible to take the Taylor series expansion of the amplitude with respect to $m_W^2$, which could simplify the multi-loop calculations.
+Therefore, it is feasible to take the Taylor series expansion of the amplitude with respect to $m_W^2$.
+After setting $m_W=0$, one only needs to deal with integrals depending on three variables, i.e., $s,t,m_t^2$.
+As a consequence, both the IBP reduction and calculation of master integrals are simplified considerably.
+The square roots in eq.(\ref{eq:MIs}) will disappear, and thus the one-loop results become easier.
+Furthermore, at two-loop level, small mass expansion can make the calculation of some master integrals that would contain elliptic functions when keeping finite $m_W$ possible in terms of multiple polylogarithms.
 A similar method has been adopted in the analytic calculation of the two-loop $gg\to HH$ amplitude \cite{Xu:2018eos,Wang:2020nnr}.

 Given that the analytic result is still out of reach, we want to apply the method of Taylor expansion in $m_W^2$ to compute the approximate two-loop amplitude of $tW$ production.
 In this section, we demonstrate the validity of this method using the exact one-loop result we have obtained.
-As shown in eq.~(\ref{eq:mlo}), the LO scattering amplitude contains the denominator $s$ and $u-m_t^2$.
+As shown in eq.(\ref{eq:mlo}), the LO scattering amplitude contains the denominator $s$ and $u-m_t^2$.
 One reasonable choice is to keep the invariant $s$ and $u$ and replace $t\to -s-u+m_t^2+m_W^2$ before expanding the amplitudes in a series of $m_W^2$.

 Regarding the calculation of master integrals, we explicitly show the expansion of $I^i_{n_1,n_2,n_3,n_4}$ defined in eq.(\ref{def}),

 The differential operator of $m_W^2$ should be written in a form that can directly act on a loop integral,